Vaccination programmes and recommendations

 Vaccination programme for children

 The vaccinations that are offered to all children protect against eleven diseases: rotavirus infection, diphtheria, tetanus, whooping cough, polio, infections caused by Haemophilus influenzae type b, measles, mumps, rubella, serious diseases caused by pneumococcus and human papillomavirus (HPV).
-(See table below.)
-Since 2016, all regions additionally offer all infants vaccinations against hepatitis B.
+The vaccinations are offered at different ages or at school, according to the vaccination schedule in the table below.
+Since 2016, all regions also offer all infants vaccinations against hepatitis B at 3, 5 and 12 months of age.

 Most vaccines that are part of the Swedish child vaccination programme are given as combination vaccines, i.e. vaccines against several diseases are given in the same shot in order to minimize the number of injections.